LexiestLeszek/namegen/README.md

 # namegen
 Single-file implementation of a character-level language model.
 The code trains the model based on a Markov Chain on a dataset of names to generate new sequences of characters that resemble names.
 The model "learns" sequences based on four characters and as a result, learns to generate pretty good names.

 Much simpler than Karpathy's makemore and minGPT, the idea is to showcase how generative AI can be done on a very small scale - generating names.
 The task of generating a coherent and normal sounding name is the minimal version of the task of generating a paragraph of text, the difference (although of course not the only one) is that we use combinations of letters, not combinations of words and the model architecture is much simpler and it is, technically, not even a neural network.
+The core thoough is similar to modern LLMs: give a likely next token given the last n tokens.

-The idea of the project is to showcase the most minimal implementation of generative language model for education purposes.
+The project is made to showcase the most minimal implementation of generative language model for education purposes.
 It's basically statistics and randomization.

 # Two main methods:
 **train("dataset_name.txt"):**